Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Problems/A _ Enlarge GCD.md

 We can enumerate a prime p that GCD of the remaining integers can be divided by.
 And the number of integers can be divided by p is the maximum size of the subset.

-We can use Sieve of Euler to factor all integers Then we find the prime that can divide most integers .
+We can use [Sieve of Euler](https://github.com/Khaled-Mahmmoud/MyCompetitiveProgramming/blob/master/Number%20Theory/Prime%20Factors%20and%20Sieve%20of%20Eratosthenes.cpp) to factor all integers Then we find the prime that can divide most integers .
 The answer is n minus the number of integers can be divided by this prime.
 If all integers are 1 (after dividing their GCD), there is no solution

+Input: The first line contains an integer n (2≤n≤10^5) The second line contains n integers, a1,a2,…,an (1≤a[i]≤10^7).

 input : 3 1 2 4  output : 1